little-world/rust-course/projecta/29-performance-project-1-profiler.md

 ## Why Performance Profiling Matters

+Performance is not just about making code "fast"—it's about efficiency, scalability, user experience, and cost.
+Profiling is the only scientific way to achieve these goals.

-### The Optimization Paradox
+### 1. The Intuition Gap (Developer Efficiency)

-**The Problem**: Developer intuition about performance is almost always wrong.
-You optimize the wrong code, waste time, and see minimal improvement.
+**The Problem**: Developer intuition about performance is notoriously unreliable.
+Humans are bad at estimating the cost of complex instruction sequences, cache misses, and lock contention.
+Without profiling, you are optimizing in the dark.

 **Real-world example**:
 ```rust